DynNPC: Finding More Violations Induced by ADS in Simulation Testing through Dynamic NPC Behavior Generation: Evaluation

-For \textbf{RQ2}, we compare \tool with other four approaches from the following five aspects: (1) How much time does it take to generate one scenario on average?
-(2) How much time does it take to find one violation on average?
-(3) How much time does it take to find one EGO\_Fault on average?
-(4) How much time does it take to find the first violation scenario?
-(5) How much time does it take to find the first violation scenario caused by EGO vehicle?
+For \textbf{RQ2}, we compare \tool with other four approaches from two aspects: (1) How much time does it take to find the first EIV~and how much time does it take to find one EIV on average?
+(2) What are the proportions of execution time and analysis time in 12 hours?
+Specifically, execution time is the time taken to run the scenarios, while analysis time includes processes such as environment initialization, feedback collection, and other computing~processes.
+We also report the average number of NPC maneuver switches triggered in the simulation.

-For \textbf{RQ3}, we set the parameter $\ell$ of adversarial NPC vehicle's perception zones as 20, 30, and 40 meters, denoted as \tool-20, \tool-30 and \tool-40 respectively.
-We generate scenarios in the two-lane urban way and the four-lane highway for 12 hours and record the results.
+For \textbf{RQ3}, we calculate and report the average Standard Deviation of Speed Changes (SDSC) and the number of change points to measure the smoothness and variation of NPC vehicle speed sequences using PELT~\cite{killick2012optimal} algorithm.

+For \textbf{RQ4}, we implement a random approach denoted as \textsc{Rand}, which performs online NPC behavior generation but randomly generates scenario initial configurations.
+Besides, we create three variants of \tool, \ie \toolcon, \tooladv and \toolagg, which generate scenarios where all NPC vehicles would only adopt yielding, adversarial, or overtaking driving strategy throughout the simulation, respectively.
+We run these variants and evaluate them from the aspects concerned in \textbf{RQ1}.

+For \textbf{RQ5}, we study the sensitivity of \tool to the key safety threshold parameter in maneuver constraints regarding acceleration, deceleration, and lane changing maneuvers.
+By varying the threshold parameter from 20 meters to 40 meters, we analyze whether the effectiveness and efficiency of \tool remain stable under different settings.

+For \textbf{RQ6}, we migrate \tool to CARLA 0.9.14~\cite{{Dosovitskiy17}} using the official map named Town03, which is a larger, urban map with a roundabout and large junctions.
+We set the maximum number of vehicles to 8 in each scenario generated by \tool, and the maximum simulation duration to 30 seconds.
+We report the average results of the effectiveness and efficiency of \tool in the new environment.

-We run all the above experiments 3 times, and report the average results.
+We run all the above experiments 5 times in case of~randomness, applying Mann-Whitney-U-Test~\cite{mcknight2010mann} and computing the Cohen's d~\cite{cohen2013statistical} to evaluate the statistical significance and effect size.
+We replay the violation scenarios to ensure the reproductivity of the failures, and finally report the average results.

-\textbf{Experiment Environment.} We conduct all the experiments on an Ubuntu 22.04.4 LTS server with an NVIDIA GeForce RTX 3090 GPU, Intel Core i9-13900K (32) CPU with 5.500GHz processor and 64GB memory.
+\textbf{Experiment Environment.} We conduct all the experiments on an Ubuntu 22.04.4 LTS server with an NVIDIA GeForce RTX 4090 GPU, Intel Core i9-13900K (32) CPU with 5.500GHz processor and 64GB memory.